biolink/biolink-model/docs/index.md

      * [exacerbates](exacerbates.md) - A relationship between an entity (e.g. a chemical, environmental exposure, or some form of genetic variation) and a condition (a phenotype or disease), where the presence of the entity worsens some or all aspects of the condition.
      * [has adverse event](has_adverse_event.md) - An untoward medical occurrence in a patient or clinical investigation subject that happens during treatment  with a therapeutic agent.
 Adverse events may be caused by something  other than the drug or therapy being given and may include abnormal laboratory finding, symptoms, or  diseases temporally associated with the treatment, whether or not considered related to the treatment.
 Adverse events are unintended effects that occur when a medication is administered correctly.
      * [has side effect](has_side_effect.md) - An unintended, but predictable, secondary effect shown to be correlated with a therapeutic agent, drug or treatment.
 Side effects happen at normal, recommended doses or treatments, and are unrelated to the intended purpose of  the medication.
      * [regulates](regulates.md) - A more specific form of affects, that implies the effect results from a biologically evolved control mechanism.
 Gene-affects-gene relationships will (almost) always involve regulation.
-Chemical-affects-gene relationships  may in some cases be considered regulation (if the chemical is some endogenously produced signaling molecule  created to execute a certain function/activity), but exogenous/environmental chemical-affects-gene relationships  are usually not cases of regulation.
+Exogenous/environmental chemical-affects-gene relationships  are not cases of regulation in this definition.
+Instead these would be captured using the 'affects' predicate, or possibly one of the 'interacts with' predicates depending on the nature of the interaction.
  * [affects response to](affects_response_to.md)
      * [decreases response to](decreases_response_to.md) - holds between two chemical entities where the action or effect of one decreases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine mixin, biological or pathological process) to the other
      * [increases response to](increases_response_to.md) - holds between two chemical entities where the action or effect of one increases the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine mixin, biological or pathological process) to the other